 Gayle (Levin) Kastenbaum

-To plant a memorial tree in honor of Gayle Kastenbaum (Levin), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gayle Kastenbaum (Levin), please visit our Heartfelt Sympathies Store.

 Gayle (Levin) Kastenbaum, age 72, of Reading died peacefully at home on Saturday, February 15, 2020.
 Gayle was born in 1947 in Miami to Irene (Banks) Levin and Leon Levin.
 Gayle grew up in the greater Philadelphia area where she attended Lower Merion High School, lettering in several sports and serving as the informal chauffeur and bookkeeper to her family’s business in fresh produce and banana wholesales, M. Levin & Company.